ctfer-io/chall-manager/webdocs/design/software-development-kit/index.md

 Moreover, it considers a precise scenario of advanced malicious collaborative sources, where shareflag consider malicious collaborative sources only (more "accessible" by definition).

+## Additional configuration

+When creating your first scenarios, you have a high coupling between your idea and how it is deployed.
+But as time goes, you create helper functions that abstracts the complexity and does most of the job for you (e.g. the [`kubernetes.ExposedMonopod`](/docs/chall-manager/challmaker-guides/software-development-kit/#kubernetes-exposedmonopod)).

+Despite those improvements, for every challenge that are deployed the same way (for instance, on the NoBrackets 2024, more than 90% of the challenges were deployed by the same scenario with a modified configuration), you have to redo the job multiple times: duplicate, reconfigure, compile, archive, test, destroy, push, ...

+Furthermore, if you want to provide fine-grained data to the scenario, you could not.
+For instance, to edit firewall rules to access a bunch of VMs or a CPS, you may want to provide the scenario the requester IP address.
+This require on-the-fly configuration to be provided to the scenario when the Instance is created.

+To solve both problems, we introduced the **additional configuration** _key=value_ pairs.
+Both the Challenge and the Instance can provide their configuration pairs to the scenario.
+They are merged from the Instance's pairs over the Challenge's pairs thus enable _key=value_ pair overwrite if necessary, e.g. to overload a default value.

+This open the possibility of creating a small set of scenarios that will be reconfigured on the fly by the challenges (e.g. the previous NoBrackets 2024 example could have run over 2 scenarios for 14 challenges).

 ## What's next ?

 The final step from there is to ensure the quality of our work, with [testing](/docs/chall-manager/design/testing).